vishvAsa/notes/history/homo/sapiens/Aryan/satem/indo-iranian/indo-aryan/v1/persons/sage-bloodlines/agastyaH/articles/Abhinavagupta-An-Historical-and-Philosophical-Study-K-C-Pandey/1_HISTORICAL/3_HISTORICAL_BACKGROUND_OF_HIS_THOUGHT.md

 first of all but his view also is represented to be in common with that of the ancients (Cirantanas), such as Dandin.
 Further, Srīśankuka is represented to be his first opponent; and the word (etanna), with which the statement of the opponent's view begins, shows that the latter was Lollata's contemporary.
 We know that the word "etat" in Sanskrit stands for what is present before ; in fact this is the only difference in idea conveyed by this word as distinguished from “tat".
 The time of Sankuka is accepted to be the middle of the 9th century A. D., because he is taken to be identical with the poet Sankuka, who, according to Kalhana's statement, (R. T., ch.
 IV, 705) was King Ajitāpīda's con temporary (circa 850) and had written a poem, called Bhuvanābhyudaya.
 The view that Lollața was a contem porary of Srīśankuka is supported by the following fact :

-Kșemarāja, who was a pupil of Abhinava, refers in his Spanda Nirnaya to Lollata's commentary, called Vivrti, on Bhatta Kallata's Spanda Kārikā in the following words:
+Kṣemarāja, who was a pupil of Abhinava, refers in his Spanda Nirnaya to Lollata's commentary, called Vivrti, on Bhatta Kallata's Spanda Kārikā in the following words:

 "Bhatta Lollatenāpi 'tadādyanta' iti evameva vyākhyāyi sva Vivrtau"